Manikkadavu: Transportation

 The national highway passes through Kannur town.
 Mangalore and Mumbai can be accessed on the northern side and Cochin and Thiruvananthapuram can be accessed on the southern side.
 The road to the east of Iritty connects to Mysore and Bangalore.
 The nearest railway station is Kannur on Mangalore-Palakkad line.
 There are airports at Kannur, Mangalore and Calicut.
 The village of Manikkadavu is located 60 km from the district headquarters of Kannur.
-Distance to Manikkadavu from neighboring places in km: Iritty16, Ulickal (village panchayat headquarters) -8, Taliparamba (taluk headquarters) - 45.
-From Kannur we can reach Manikkadavu via Iritty- Ulikal- Vattiamthode- or Iritty- Ulickal- Nuchiad - Manikkadavu and from Taliparamba via Payyavur- Nuchiad- Manippara.
+One can reach Manikkadavu via Iritty- Ulikal- Vattiamthode- or Iritty- Ulickal- Nuchiad - Manikkadavu and from Taliparamba via Payyavur- Nuchiad- Manippara.

 History

 Name

 The name Manikkadave is also spelt "Manikkadavu" or "Manikadave".
-The myth about the name is related to the story of a "durmurthi" (evil spirit or demon) called "Manikkadachokkaali (also known as Manikkadachokkari) most feared by the aborigines, the Karimpalas.
-It is traditionally believed that Manikkadavu and Manippara- the two neighboring villages - got their old names Manikkada and Manipparambu respectively from ‘Manikkadachokkali’ and ‘Mani Bhagavathi or Goddess Mani.
+The myth about the name is related to the story of a "durmurthi" (evil spirit or demon) called Manikkadachokkaali (also known as Manikkadachokkari) most feared by the aborigines, the Karimpalas.
+It is traditionally believed that Manikkadavu and Manippara- the two neighboring villages - got their old names Manikkada and Manipparambu respectively from ‘Manikkadachokkali’ and 'Mani Bhagavathi' or Goddess Mani.
 Later the settlers from Travancore modified the names to the present day form.

-Before the advent of settlers from Travancore, the only inhabitants of the land were Karimpalas and the place a part of a dense private forest owned by an aristocratic ‘Janmi’ (Landlord) family.
-The Karimpala tribe of those days found their livelihood through agriculture, fishing and hunting.
-They spared the huge trees in the jungle and cleared only the bush and creepers and sow paddy and other seasonal crops.
-Every year, after harvest, they shifted to new parts of the jungle.
+Before the advent of settlers from Travancore, the only inhabitants of the land were Karimpalas and the place a part of a dense private forest owned by an aristocratic ‘janmi’ (landlord) family.

-Through the dense forest they used to go every day in groups for hunting and fishing and anyone missed from the group was sure to be missed for ever and was supposed to be eaten by Manikkadachokkaali the ‘durmurthi’.
-Perhaps the poor tribal might have been killed by some wild animal, but it boosted the scare of the evil spirit always.
-The Karimpalas believe that there existed a temple of Lord Siva at ‘Manipparathattu’, near Manikkadavu.
-But, hurt by the ‘durmurthi’ and quite scared of it, the priests and other officials deserted the temple and even their homes.